Engin-Boot/capture-behavior-of-a-visit-counter-prajyotture/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

   Given Visitors are less on weekdays.
-  When count is less compared to weekends.
+  When Count is Less on weekdays compared to weekends.
   Then Visitor Count is less on weekdays.

 Scenario: Alert when seating capacity is full